The Sysnative Witch Project

 But now comes the trouble, when deploying this register setting, the registry key is going to be created inside the wow6432node when you use a Win32App.

-The Microsoft Intune Management Extension is responsible for the deployment of the Win32 app but keeping in mind the differences between 64 and 32 bits, take a look where the Microsoft Intune Management extension is installed.
+The Microsoft Intune Management Extension is responsible for the deployment of the Win32 app but keeping in mind the differences between 64 and 32 bits, take a look at where the Microsoft Intune Management extension is installed.

 As shown above, it is installed in the c:\program files (x86) folder and what did we learn about this folder?
 So by default behavior (when you did not change anything), Intune will trigger the Win32 app installation in a 32-bit process context and as I told you earlier, the key will be created in the wow6432node.